ssrg-vt/FoxDec/README.md

 ## How to use <a name="usage"></a>
-These are instructions for a quickstart on ELF files.
-For more detailed information, see [here](#docs).
+These are instructions for a quickstart on the already supplied binary `wc`.

 1. Move the binary of interest to `./binary/`.
 The binary `wc` has already been supplied as running example.
 2. Run FoxDec on the binary `./foxdec.sh wc`